Frank H. Field & Joe L. Franklin Award For Outstanding Achievement In Mass Spectrometry

-Cotter received a B.S. in chemistry from the College of the Holy Cross, in Worcester, Mass., in 1965.
-He received an M.S. in 1971 and a Ph.D. in 1972 in physical chemistry from Johns Hopkins, where he worked with Walter S. Koski.
+McLuckey and his Oak Ridge coworkers Gary Glish and Gary Van Berkel were the first to couple electrospray ionization with quadrupole ion trap mass spectrometers.
+“His publications have catalyzed the development of over 5,000 electrospray/ion trap instruments in operation worldwide,” says Peter B. Armentrout, a chemistry professor at the University of Utah.

-He did brief stints at Towson University, in Maryland, and Gettysburg College, in Pennsylvania, before returning to Johns Hopkins School of Medicine as a faculty research associate in 1978.
-In 1981, he became assistant professor of pharmacology and experimental therapeutics.
-He was promoted to associate professor of pharmacology and molecular sciences in 1986 and to full professor in 1992.
-In 1994, he received a second appointment as professor of biophysics and biophysical chemistry.
-He has been director of the Middle Atlantic Mass Spectrometry Laboratory since 1987.
+McLuckey has received many awards throughout his career, including the 1997 Biemann Medal from the American Society for Mass Spectrometry, the 2000 Curt Brunnée Award from the International Mass Spectrometry Society, the 2007 Award for Chemical Instrumentation from the ACS Division of Analytical Chemistry, and the 2008 Anachem Award from the Federation of Analytical Chemistry & Spectroscopy Societies.

-Cotter will present the award address before the Division of Analytical Chemistry during the fall ACS national meeting.
+McLuckey will present the award address before the ACS Division of Analytical Chemistry during the fall national meeting in Philadelphia.

 Join the conversation